 Additionally, an NDIS-participating laboratory may upload authorized known or reference DNA profiles developed with a Rapid DNA instrument performing modified Rapid DNA analysis to NDIS if the QAS requirements described in the table below are satisfied.
 If using an NDIS-approved PCR STR typing test kit with the same chemistries and concentrations and all of the requirements in table below have been satisfied by the NDIS participating laboratory, the Rapid DNA instrument does not require NDIS approval to be used to perform modified Rapid DNA analysis.

-NDIS-participating laboratories using a Rapid DNA instrument or system must be in compliance with the following quality assurance requirements: the FBI Director’s Quality Assurance Standards for DNA Databasing Laboratories and the Addendum to the Quality Assurance Standards for DNA Databasing Laboratories performing Rapid DNA Analysis and Modified Rapid DNA Analysis Using a Rapid DNA Instrument.
+NDIS-participating laboratories using a Rapid DNA instrument or system must be in compliance with the FBI Director’s Quality Assurance Standards for DNA Databasing Laboratories.